Branding for Content Marketing: How to find your voice

 Without branding, who are you, really?
-Another company offering X and Y products that are hopefully a cut above the competition?
-Great, but unless you’re situated in a well-defined space with a recognisable name and huge footprint, you may have some work to do.
+Are you another company offering X and Y products that are (hopefully) a cut above the competition?
+Great, but unless you’re situated in a well-defined space with a recognizable name and huge footprint, you may have some work to do.

-For the purpose of this post, though, we’ll primarily be talking about the way in which branding relates to writing content for your site.
-That goes for whether your site is massive and filled with product pages, smaller but brimming with intriguing blog posts, and anywhere in between.
+For this post, though, we’ll primarily talk about how branding relates to writing content for your site.
+That goes for whether your site is massive and filled with product pages, smaller but brimming with intriguing blog posts, or anywhere in between.

-While it’s great that you’re producing content, perhaps even on a larger scale, it may be that your audience isn’t necessarily recognising it as specifically yours.
-And at a time when we’re all inundated with content on social media, websites, etc., it’s never been more important to stand out with a clearly defined voice.
+While it’s great that you’re producing content, your audience may not recognize it as specifically yours.
+And at a time when we’re all inundated with content on our myriad devices, it’s more important than ever to stand out with a clearly defined voice.

 How to find your voice

-When we talk about branding, what we’re really talking about is a voice.
-You can also think of it as a point of view or perspective, because how you use your voice is crucial and helps to define exactly who you are and how your audience perceives you.
+When we talk about your branding, we’re really talking about your “voice.”
+You can also think of it as a point of view or perspective because how you use your voice helps to define exactly who you are and how your audience perceives you.

 Review what’s worked—and what hasn’t